 Borrow and renew

 Patrons can check out materials by presenting their K-State ID or using their community patron library account at any library help desk.
-There is also a self-checkout machine available on the second floor of Hale Library.
+Self-checkout machines are also available on the first and second floors of Hale Library.

 How long can I borrow items?